Introduction

 Towing vehicle (front)

 1. Only start to drive when the tow rope is taut.
+Move off slowly so the rope tightens smoothly without a sudden jerk.

 4. Do not exceed the permitted towing weight of the vehicle.
+The towing vehicle must have enough power, traction, and braking ability to control both vehicles safely.

 Vehicle being towed (rear)